danizvoyager/alx-zero_day/README.md

 MY first readme
 Hello Alx school!
-How is life treating you, I am okay
+How is life treating you, I am okay!